-Students in the Latin American Studies Major are governed by the Academic Regulations of the Faculty of Social Sciences (with the exception that 1.70 will be the minimum grade point average for probationary standing) as well as the Academic Regulations section of this Calendar.
+Students in the Latin American Studies Maior are governed by the Academic Regulations of the Faculty of Social Sciences as well as the Academic Regulations section of this Calendar.
 Upon admission to the Latin American Studies Major, students are strongly recommended to have their course selections approved by the Director of the Latin American Studies program.
 Students are advised to read and carefully consider all regulations, and in case of doubt as to the precise meaning of any statement or regulation, to consult with the Director of the Latin American Studies program or the Associate Dean (Student Affairs) of one of the three Faculties (Communication and Culture, Humanities or Social Sciences).